invariantlabs-ai/invariant/README.md

 </div>
 <br/>

-The Invariant Security Analyzer is an open source security scanner that enables developers to reduce risk when building AI agents by quickly detecting vulnerabilities, bugs, and security threats.
-The analyzer scans and analyzes an agent's execution traces to identify threats like data leaks, prompt injections, and unsafe code execution.
+The Invariant Analyzer is an open source scanner that enables developers to find bugs and quirks in AI agents.
+This enables quickly detecting vulnerabilities, bugs, and security threats, thereby thus reducing risk and increasing reliability when building AI agents.
+The analyzer scans and analyzes an agent's execution traces to identify both bugs (e.g., looping behavior) and threats (e.g., data leaks, prompt injections, and unsafe code execution).

 ![Invariant Security Analyzer](https://github.com/invariantlabs-ai/invariant/assets/17903049/709fa811-566b-4623-8601-4cab15bc688c)

 ## Use Cases

+* **Debugging of AI agents** by scanning logs for failure patterns and quickly finding relevant locations.

 * **Scanning of agent traces** for security violations and data leaks, including tool use and data flow.

 * **Real-Time Monitoring of AI agents** to prevent security issues and data breaches during runtime.

 Concrete examples include [preventing data leaks in AI-based personal assistants](#prevent-data-leaks-in-your-productivity-agent), [ensuring code agent security, e.g. to prevent remote code ecution](#detect-vulnerabilities-in-your-code-generation-agent), or [the implementation of access control policies in RAG systems](#enforce-access-control-in-your-rag-based-chat-agent).

+## Why Agent Debugging Matters
+Debugging AI agents so far means manually scrolling long collections of logs to find traces that show the relevant error case and then manually inspecting the relevant parts of the trace.
+This is time-consuming and error-prone.

+To alleviate this the Invariant analyzer can be used to filter for relevant traces and extract their relevant parts, only from high-level semantic descriptions.

 ## Why Agent Security Matters